 - 2005 Envoy was established (Well its significant history for us 🙂 )

 What language is spoken in Armenia?
+Have you ever heard an Armenian speech?
 What does the national flag look like?
-Here’s a few facts to give you a little background on Armenia.
+What is the capital city?
+Here’s a few facts to give you a little background on the ancient and beautiful country of Armenia.

 |Currency:||Armenian Dram (AMD)|